-Donor 4219's DNA test shows that he is not a carrier of any disease-causing mutation tested.
+DONOR 4296's DNA test shows that he is not a carrier of any disease-causing mutation tested.

 Partner

 The reproductive risk presented is based on a hypothetical pairing with a partner of the same ethnic group.

 Reproductive Risk Summary

 No increased reproductive risks to highlight.
 Please refer to the following pages for detailed information about the results.

 Clinical notes:

-Individuals of African, Southeast Asian, and Mediterranean ancestry are at increased risk for being carriers for hemoglobinopathies and may also benefit from carrier testing by CBC and hemoglobin electrophoresis or HPLC.
+- The Counsyl test does not fully address all inherited forms of intellectual disability, birth defects and genetic disease.
+A family history of any of these conditions may warrant additional testing and genetic counseling. - Individuals of African, Southeast Asian, and Mediterranean ancestry are at increased risk for being carriers for hemoglobinopathies and may also benefit from carrier testing by CBC and hemoglobin electrophoresis or HPLC.
 ACOG Practice Bulletin No. 78.
-Obstet Gynecol 2007;109:229-37.
-To schedule a free appointment to speak with a genetic counselor about your results, please visit http://www.counsyl.com/appointments.
+Obstet Gynecol 2007;109:229-37. - If necessary, patients can discuss residual risks with their physician or a genetic counselor.
+To schedule a complimentary appointment to speak with a genetic counselor about these results, please visit counsyl.com/counseling/.